DannyDainton/basic-newman-slack-bot/README.md

 ![Slack_Bot_Report](./public/Slack_Bot_Report.PNG)

 The report is created using an optional custom template file, this can be found in the `./reports/templates` folder.
-The `newman-reporter-html` reporter will just create a default styled report if you don't add the `template` property.
+The `newman-reporter-htmlextra` reporter will just create a default styled report if you don't add the `template` property.

 If you choose to use the [_Deploying the express app to Heroku_](#deploying-the-express-app-to-heroku) method to host your express app, you will need to change the `title-link` property in the `app.js` file, to point to your heroku app URL, in order to see the generated report.
 Currently, this is hardcoded to the local URL.